 Cardboard Boat Regatta, Lake Accotink

 Whether you’re racing or just watching, it’s always fun to see which boats will sink and which will float to the finish at the popular Cardboard Boat Regatta.
 Teams compete for bragging rights in multiple age groups and categories.
 Allow extra time to enjoy a hike around Lake Accotink.

 Sample Del Ray neighborhood restaurants and vote for your favorites at one of the popular foodie festivals in Northern Virginia.

 The weekend-long Celebrate Fairfax!
 Festival features 25 acres of concerts, carnival rides, nightly fireworks, family programs, green living info, giant lawn games, and more family fun.
 More than 130 performances on eight stages present national, regional and local artists.

-Join professional and amateur artists and families at Lake Anne Plaza to create and view beautiful chalk artworks.
-Later in the summer, ChalkFest fills the main street of Reston Town Center with creativity.
+Join professional and amateur artists and families to create and view beautiful chalk artworks.
+ChalkFest fills the main street of Reston Town Center with creativity and fun.

 Family Day and Outdoor Aviation Display, Centreville

 Indulge Dad’s love of aviation at the Smithsonian Udvar-Hazy Center.
 Check out more than 50 vintage, recreational, military, and home-built aircraft paired with vintage cars, and talk to their pilots.

 Enjoy live music from a variety of local musicians, wineries, craft breweries, gourmet foods, and wine related art and accessories.
 Find more local fun with our guide: 8 Great Things to do in Purcellville Virginia.